 There are many grout sealing products on the market and they can be used for various purposes, offering various benefits.
-If you are wondering which product to use, read this post about the grout sealer options and you will be one step closer to getting the right product.

 What we need to clear up first is that not all grout needs to be sealed – already sealed grout and epoxy grout.
 Now, you may ask, how do you determine this?
 Well, you can do a quick test to figure this out.
 Spill some water on your tile flooring.
 If the water doesn’t bead up on the surface, you should seal your grout.